-The effect of breastfeeding on child cognitive development and behaviour.
+The effect of breastfeeding on child development

+- Breastfeeding is associated with improved cognitive development at age 5 years, especially in preterm children.
 On average, children who have been breastfed for a few months will be 1-6 months ahead of a typical non-breastfed child, even after allowing for a wide range of confounders and mediators.

+- Children who are breastfed are more likely to have good school performance at age 5 years compared with children who are non-breastfed.
 The effect was noted for those who were breastfed for up to 2 months (RR=1.09), those who were breastfed for 2-4 months (RR=1.17) and those who were breastfed for at least 4 months (RR=1.16).

-Children who are breastfed are less likely to have behavioural problems at age 5 years compared with children who are non-breastfed (OR=0.67).
+- Children who are breastfed are less likely to have behavioural problems at age 5 years compared with children who are non-breastfed (OR=0.67).

-Taken together, these results suggest that there is evidence of breastfeeding having a long term effect on child development, behaviour and education.
+- Taken together, these results suggest that there is evidence of breastfeeding having a long term effect on child development, behaviour and education.